 Dobbiamo subito portare Paolo in ospedale.

-We need to take Paul to the hospital right now.
+We have to take Paul to the hospital right away.

 Ora non ho tempo… devo proprio farlo subito?

-I don’t have time now… Do I really have to do it immediately?
+I don’t have time now… Do I really have to do it right now?

 Vieni subito qui, Mattia!

 Dobbiamo agire subito.
 Se aspettiamo, sarà troppo tardi.

 We must act immediately.
 If we wait, it will be too late.